Focinfi/apifaker/README.md

+## apifaker

-apifaker can help your start a json api server in a fast way
+`apifaker` can help you start a json api server in a fast way

 If you would like to start a simple result json api server for testing front-end, apifaker could be a on your hand.